AnaStasia1331/ms3-my-recipe-book/README.md

 ## Code
 Major credits go to:
- - [Bootstrap free theme 'Agency'](https://startbootstrap.com/theme/agency) was imported into the project with predefined HTML, CSS and JS files.
+ - [Bootstrap free theme 'Agency'](https://startbootstrap.com/theme/agency) was imported into the project with written HTML, CSS and JS files.
 The theme was significantly modified for the needs of the project.
  - code examples of how to work with Flask framework provided during the 'Backend Development' course from Code Institute.

 ## Media